revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-218. If your Kafka consumer stops running what would you do?
+218.If your Kafka consumer stops running what would you do?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 <blockquote markdown="1">
-If the consumer crashes or is shut down, its partitions will be re-assigned to another member, which will begin consumption from the last committed offset of each partition.
-If the consumer crashes before any offset has been committed, then the consumer which takes over its partitions will use the reset policy.
+If the consumer crashes or is shut down, its partitions will be re-assigned to another member, which will begin consumption from the last committed offset of each partition.If the consumer crashes before any offset has been committed, then the consumer which takes over its partitions will use the reset policy.
 </details>
 </blockquote>

 ---

-219. Tell me the difference between map and flatmap .
+219.Tell me the difference between map and flatmap .

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)